APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 - Quality Care - Ongoing commitment to excellence in all we do.

 The Ohio State University has one of the largest student populations on one campus in the United States.
-Its enrollment of nearly 59,482* students on the main Columbus campus is richly diverse, with approximately 19% of students identifying as racial/ethnic minorities (African American, 5.40%; Asian American, 6.34%; Hispanic, 3.98%; American Indian/Alaskan Native, 0.13%; Native Hawaiian/Pacific Islander, 0.05%).
-In addition, approximately 3%, or 1,759, identify as being of two or more races and 10.8%, or 6,437, are international students.
+Its enrollment of 59,837* students on the Columbus campus is richly diverse, with approximately 20% of students identifying as racial/ethnic minorities (African American, 5.7%; Asian, 6.5%; Hispanic, 4.2%).
+In addition, 3.2%, or 1,938, identify as being of two or more races and 10.7%, or 6,399, are international students.
 Underrepresented groups are seen as clients in slightly greater numbers at CCS than are reflected in the campus population enrollment statistics for most groups.
 The Counseling and Consultation Service also serves a significant representation of clients from other ethnic, cultural, religious, sexual orientation, socioeconomic statuses, and disability groups.
 In serving such a large and diverse student body, the Counseling and Consultation Service takes a holistic, developmental and mental health approach to support students in fully participating in their OSU experience.
 As part of the OSU Office of Student Life, CCS’s approach is consistent with the overall Student Life goal of creating the “extraordinary student experience.”

 The OSU campus is located in central Columbus, the capital city of Ohio.
 With a metropolitan area of over 1,000,000, Columbus is geographically situated in the heart of Ohio.
 Social, cultural, and recreational opportunities exist to suit every taste: classical music to country, gourmet dining to "down home cooking," football to marathon racing, ballet to progressive art, and ethnic festivals to a huge state agricultural fair.
 Another attractive aspect of the Columbus community is the reasonable cost of living for a city of its size and the relative ease of travel by car within the metropolitan area.